Uconnect-Technologies/wertik-js/docs/v3/graphql.md

 # GraphQL

 For GraphQL, Wertik JS uses Apollo GraphQL under the hood.
-We choose Apollo GraphQL because it is well managed and bug free.
-To setup graphql Wertik JS provides a function called `useGraphql` to use graphql in your app.
+We choose Apollo GraphQL because it is well managed and bug-free.
+To set up Graphql Wertik JS provides a function called `useGraphql` to use Graphql in your app.

 ```javascript
 import wertik, { useGraphql } from "wertik-js/lib/inex";